 I fired up my own success in the last 13 years of my career as Director of Poshbrains management and development consultancy.
 As a professional practitioner in the skills and techniques of self-awareness, self-help and self-management I devoted all my time to help improve standards of management in education.
 This time round, I am using all these skills once again to pursue my quest.

 The pages under this section catalogue just a few of the actions and activities I have pursued in retirement.
 Some were winners and some not so successful.
 There are no particular surprises.
 I tried all the usual routes that busy people take to keep themselves well… busy of course!
 You can explore more of my random journey under the culture, travel, and creative arts sections of this website.

 The ‘breakthrough’ projects started to appear when I was able to combine my study interests alongside culture and travel.
-You can find these under the Rubble Women, Spanish Civil War, Dresden, Bomber Boys and Sweden pages.
+You can find an example of this approach under the Rubble Women page.

 Managing the Gifts of Retirement